Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-Both samples clearly point to the wrong answer choices (a literary work and a musical composition), effectively misdirecting the player.
-They do not mention the correct answer.
+The fake clues fail to meet the criteria.
+They are supposed to strongly point to one of the *incorrect answer choices* ('book' or 'play').
+Instead, the first clue points to 'newspaper/magazine' and the second to 'music/song,' neither of which are available choices.
+This means they do not effectively misdirect players toward wrong options within the game's context.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices